 Jayasree, the magazine was started by Leela Nag Roy, a famous revolutionary, in 1931.
 Its cover page was designed by Nandalal Bose and the introductory message was given by Rabindranath Tagore.
 Because of its uncompromising stand during the British rule and its open support for the revolutionaries, it was banned for a brief period by the British.
 Jayasree was and still is a magazine dedicated to Indian Nationalism and in promoting the ideals of Subhas Chandra Bose.
 (Images below: From left to right - Leela Roy, Biplobi Trailokya Maharaj, Dilip Kumar Roy)

 Leela Roy nee Nag, was an inspiration herself.
-Born in the year 1900, she was a well respected freedom fighter, Deepali Sangha, a champion of woman's emancipation, who established schools for women's education, and was the first woman M.A from Dhaka University.
+Born in the year 1900, she was a well respected freedom fighter, founder of Deepali Sangha, a champion of woman's emancipation, established schools for women's education, and was the first woman M.A from Dhaka University.
 Her future husband Anil Roy, a philosopher and fellow revolutionary, was the founder member of Sri Sangha, a revolutionary organization .
 Together they aligned with Subhas Chandra Bose, the rising star of Indian Nationalism.
 Leela Nag had been instrumental in helping Subhas in organizing relief efforts during the North Bengal floods.
 Leela was invited to speak on women's role in the 1928 Congress organized by Subhas in Calcutta.
 She had set up a Martial Arts training school for women.
 She became a member of the planning commission of Congress when Subhas became the president of Congress in 1938.
 Before that she and Anil Roy were in jail for five years, soon after starting Jayasree.
 Preetilata Wadeddar, an architect of Chattagram uprising and armoury raid in fact originally belonged to Sri Sangha.
 When Subhas Bose went to East Bengal in 1940, Leela Roy and her organization became his pillar of support.
 Leela and Anil were staunchly with Subhas even when he was driven out of Congress, and joined the Forward Bloc.
 After Subhas's escape, Leela and Anil were again jailed by the British during Quit India Movement and remained in jail until 1946.
 Netaji wanted to enlist Leela's help.
 In fact he wanted her to come over to Burma and Singapore and join the INA.
 The plan was that when INA soldiers would cross the frontiers of India there would be a huge uprising in Bengal and Leela and Anil's Sri Sangha would play a pivotal role.
 However betrayal and jealousy of some other revolutionary organizations derailed this plan.
 Leela and Anil came out of the British prison in 1946.
 The news of Netaji's plane crash had come.
 The forward bloc had split into two and Leela and Anil formed the Subhasist Forward Bloc.
 They had a band of young followers who were staunch Subhash loyalists and would do anything for him.
 Leela was elected to the Constituent Assembly from Bengal in 1946.
 Leela played a very active role in helping the riot victims, esp. women in Noakhali and other parts of Bengal that were torn apart by the violence.
 Thousands of Hindu women were raped, others were murdered and forcefully converted.
 Leela and her organization worked among the victims to rehabilitate them, provide them strength and support.
 She was accompanying Gandhiji in his tour of the riot torn parts.
 In the early 1950s she lost her long time companion and husband.
 After that she focused entirely on running homes for destitute women and resettlement of refugees.

 In 1963, when prof Atul Sen discovered Bhagwanji in a Shivalaya in Neemsar, news reached Leela through Dr. Pabitramohan Roy, the ex INA intelligence officer who had been instructed to contact the beloved Didi.
 Dr. Roy was given a list of items to be procured but had no idea how to get them and hence he approached Didi for the same.
 Leela got the items in no time and she also got the news of the "return of the king".
 She was amazed but she wanted to verify herself.
 "The eternal impossible comes in the disguise of eternal possibilities", she wrote in her memoir.
 After a painful wait she finally met her "Leader" and what transpired after that was written in the books, "Gumnami Baba, a Case History" by Adheer Som, "Conundrum, Subhas Bose's life after death" by Anuj Dhar and Chandrachud Ghosh, "India's Biggest Cover Up", by Anuj Dhar, Dr. Madhusudan Pal's book, and other investigative reports on Bhagwanji that have been published since 1985.